William-Brewster/Project---Case-Study-w-Personal-Professional-Code-Ethics-Evaluation./README.md

 # Project---Case-Study-w-Personal-Professional-Code-Ethics-Evaluation.

+Due Nov 4, 11pm IMPORTANT: you should post right away when you are done AND email everyone in class your link to your Youtube URL.
+Do not wait for Nov.
+4 to do this.....if you went to a meetup on Sept..
+7th then report right afterwards!!!!!!!

+Points 65

 Requirements

 your discussion in your own words must be a minimum of 500 words (THIS IS NOT INCLUDING THE CASE STUDY ITSELF OR ANY OTHER REFERENCED ITEMS) -- THIS must be 100% original writing by you.